alchemyplatform/aa-sdk/site/packages/aa-core/provider/constructor.md

       content: Overview of the constructor method on SmartAccountProvider in aa-core
   - - meta
     - property: og:description
-      content: Overview of the constructor method on SmartAccountProvider in aa-alchemy
+      content: Overview of the constructor method on SmartAccountProvider in aa-core
 ---

 # constructor